HAWAII STATE CAPITOL CLOSURE

 Upon publication (1 day only) the newspaper will send an affidavit to the Petitioner, which confirms the publication of the Notice of Change of name.
 An original affidavit will also be sent to the Office of the Lt.
 Governor.

-BORN OR MARRIED IN THE STATE OF HAWAII:
+BORN IN THE STATE OF HAWAIʻI:

-To complete the legal change of name on your birth or marriage certificate, you must submit a certified copy of the Name Change Order and Petition.
-The fee to amend the birth or marriage certificate is $3.00 and a $10.00 fee for a copy of the certificate.
+To complete the legal change of name on your birth certificate, you must submit a certified copy of the Name Change Order and Petition.
+The fee to amend the birth certificate is $3.00 and a $10.00 fee for a copy of the certificate.
 All fees subject to change without notification, for more information call the Department of Health, Vital Statistics Office at 586-4541.
 You either mail or hand carry your documents to the:

 State Department of Health Vital Statistics